chauyingjia/UTM_Degree_Coursework/Year1_Sem2/readme.md

 ---

-## 💻 Programming Technique II
+## 💻 <ins><a href="https://github.com/chauyingjia/UTM_Degree_Coursework/tree/main/Year1_Sem2/PROGRAMMING%20TECHNIQUE%202">Programming Technique II</a></ins>

 ### Course Overview

 This is the continuation of Programming Technique I, but with a bigger shift in how we write code.
 The focus moved to object-oriented programming.
-I learn things like classes, objects, inheritance, and encapsulation.
+I learned things like classes, objects, inheritance, and encapsulation.
 We also touched on data structures and more advanced problem-solving approaches.

 ### Reflection